-- The education and training requirements that need to be met before a Trainee Costs
+- Setting and overseeing education and training requirements that need to be met to qualify as a Costs Lawyer.

-- The continuing professional development required of Costs Lawyers.
+- Setting and overseeing continuing professional development (CPD) required of a CLSB authorised and regulated Costs Lawyers.

-- The disciplinary mechanisms for any Costs Lawyer who might fall short of the professional standard
+- Implementing disciplinary mechanisms for any CLSB authorised and regulated Costs Lawyer who might fall short of the professional standard expected of them.

 What is a Costs Lawyer?

-Costs Lawyers with a current practising certificate are:
+A Costs Lawyer with a current practising certificate is:

 - Regulated by the CLSB.

-- Required to undertake 12 CPD (Continuing Professional Development) points per year.
+- Required to undertake continuing professional development (12 CPD points per year).

 - Required to have in place a complaints handling procedure.